chicken stir fry served over rice in a black bowl with chop sticks

 1 package fresh bean sprouts

-1 whole skinless boneless chicken breast (2 halves)
+1 whole skinless boneless chicken breast only use half if it is really large

 This recipe is great served over rice, pasta, or noodles

-Cooking tidbits: Scallions, Learn About Using Ginger, All About Garlic, Using Sesame Oil
+Cooking tidbits: Scallions, All About Garlic, Using Sesame Oil, Using Ginger fresh and ground

 Bean sprouts

 Are you familiar with bean sprouts?
 Have you ever cooked with them?
 I always associate bean sprouts with Asian cooking.
-I like the little crunch they can add to a dish.
-They don’t have a lot of flavor of their own, so they don’t compete with other ingredients when you use them in a recipe.
+I like the little crunch they add to a dish.
+They don’t have a lot of flavor of their own, so they don’t compete with other ingredients when you use them in a recipe, but they certainly do add another texture.
+And they are good for you.

 Although most stores I shop at carry bean sprouts, I have had to hunt them down.
 So I will share where I have found them.
-They need to be refrigerated to retain peak freshness but I haven’t been able to find them in the regular refrigerated section where heads of lettuce and fresh herbs are found.
-I can only find them in small clear bags in the refrigerated unit in the organic section.
+They need to be refrigerated but I haven’t been able to find them in the regular refrigerated section where heads of lettuce and fresh herbs are found.
+I can only find them in small clear bags in a refrigerated section of organic produce.
 Given the nature of growing and cultivating sprouts, it’s not surprising they are organic.

 Not everyone likes bean sprouts.
 If you don’t like them, leave them out.
 But if you want to try them, this is a great recipe to use them in.